 Kill-switch allows internet connection only if VPN is on.
-Yes, they do have a kill-switch and its working great.
+Yes, they do have a kill-switch and it works great.

 The same feature is also on their iOS and Android app.
-SOCKS5 Proxy is included as well.
+SOCKS5 Proxy is included.

 Speed decreases when you use VPN.

-This is the case for all services.
-However, some of them are faster than others.
-PIA has over the average speed compared to other service providers.
+This is the case of all services.
+However, some are faster than others.
+PIA has above-average speed compared to other service providers.

 The United States server ping went up by 788.24%.
 Download decreased by -34.05% and upload by -62.58%.

 The United Kingdom server ping went up by 291.18%.
 Download decreased by -85.61% and upload by -96.32%.

 Japan server ping went up by 211.76%.
 Download decreased by -42.63% and upload by -6.37%.

 There are 9 ways to purchase the subscription.